 Sharing mountpoints on unprivileged Proxmox LXCs

-Jul 12 23 • 2 min read
+Jul 12 23 • 3 min read

 Binding mountpoints

-Bind mounts allow us to access previously mounted directories from a different location in Posix systems.
-Proxmox can bind mountpoints between the host and the guest by either running this command:
+Bind mounts allow us to access previously mounted directories from a different location in POSIX systems.
+Proxmox can bind mount points between the host and the guest either by running this command:

 pct set <CONTAINER_ID> -mp0 <ABSOLUTE_PATH_ON_HOST>,mp=<ABSOLUTE_PATH_ON_GUEST>